sinclairzx81/smoke-rs/readme.md

 <a name='task' />
 ## Task&lt;T, E&gt;

-A task encapsulates a single operation and provides a means to run that operation synchronously or asynchronously.
+A Task encapsulates a single operation and provides a means to run that operation synchronously or asynchronously.
 A task achieves this by providing the caller a .sync() or .async() method which the caller can use to resolve a std::Result&lt;T, E&gt;.

 <a name='creating_tasks' />
-### creating tasks
+### Creating Tasks

 The following will create a task.
 It is important to note that a task will not execute immediately and the caller is expected to call .sync() or .async()